 #13 The advice will continue.
 Now, people’s favourite time to give you advice is whilst your baby is crying.

-#14 This includes strangers who will tell you how to stop your baby crying using phrases like, “excuse me, I think your baby is hungry” (even though you’ve literally just fed him).
+#14 This includes strangers who will tell you how to stop your baby crying using phrases like, “Excuse me, I think your baby is hungry” (even though you’ve literally just fed him).
 It will take all your remaining energy not to swear at these strangers!

 #15 You will change your mind about all sorts, like dummies and formula.
-My baby would suck on me all day long if he could – a dummy makes him really happy, so now, they make me happy!
+My baby would suck on me all day long if he could.
+A dummy makes him really happy, so now, they make me happy!

 #18 Babies do the most explosive poos.
 Seriously, who could ever have imagined so much could come out of something so small?!
-No matter how well you’ve put a nappy on, the poo will manage to escape the nappy and even reach their neck or toes before you make it to change them.
+No matter how well you’ve put a nappy on, the poo will manage to escape and even reach their neck or toes before you make it to change them.
 Babies particularly like to do this when you’re away from home with limited changing resources!